-The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, opens for the season on Saturday, May 24, 2014!
+The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, is closed.
+Thank you so much for your business over five fruitful seasons!

-Like us on Facebook to get regular updates about pie stand news, as well as Beth’s speaking and book events, and the adventures of living in the American Gothic House.
+Like us on Facebook to get regular updates about pie classes, Beth’s speaking and book events, and the adventures of living in the American Gothic House.
 You can also follow us on TWITTER (@worldneedspie)

-See us on ONLY IN AMERICA WITH LARRY THE CABLE GUY (“Larry vs. the Killer Bees” episode, aired May 15, 2013).
-Also see us on IPTV’s IOWA INGREDIENT (aired March 2, 2013).
-And watch our feature on CBS THIS MORNING (aired June 11, 2012)
+See us on ONLY IN AMERICA WITH LARRY THE CABLE GUY (“Larry vs. the Killer Bees” episode).
+Also see us on IPTV’s IOWA INGREDIENT.
+And watch our feature on CBS THIS MORNING.

 Named “Best of the Midwest” 2 years in a row (2012 & 2013) in MIDWEST LIVING’S Annual Travel Guide